intrinio/javascript-sdk/docs/CompanyApi.md

 > ApiResponseCompanyNewsBody getCompanyNewsBody(newsStoryId, publicationDate, opts)

+#### News Article Body

-#### The body of a news article.
+Returns the body of a news article.
 This endpoint requires additional authorization beyond basic news access.
 Please see a representative for details.

-Returns the news article body.

 [//]: # (END_OVERVIEW)